openorch

 $ oo post /prompt-svc/prompt --sync=true --prompt="Is a cat an animal?
 Just answer with yes or no please."

-OpenOrch is a microservices platform that started taking shape in 2013 while I was at Hailo, an Uber competitor.
-The idea stuck with me and kept evolving over the years – including during my time at Micro, a microservices framework company.
+OpenOrch is a microservices-based AI platform, the seeds of which began taking shape in 2013 while I was at Hailo, an Uber competitor.
+The idea stuck with me and kept evolving over the years – including during my time at Micro, a microservices platform company.
 I assumed someone else would eventually build it, but with the AI boom and the wave of AI apps we’re rolling out, I’ve realized it’s time to build it myself.

 See the Running the daemon page to help you get started.